-Hallowell suggests that you divide your lunch and dinner plate in the following way: Half of the plate should be filled with fruits and vegetables, one fourth with a protein, and the remaining fourth with a carbohydrate, preferably one rich in fiber — whole wheat pasta, whole grain bread, brown rice.
+Edward Hallowell, M.D., coauthor of the best-selling Driven to Distraction: Recognizing and Coping with Attention Deficit Disorder from Childhood Through Adulthood, recommends dividing your lunch and dinner plate in the following way: Half of the plate should be filled with fruits and vegetables, one fourth with a protein, and the remaining fourth with a carbohydrate, preferably one rich in fiber — whole wheat pasta, whole grain bread, brown rice.

 This combination of foods will minimize swings in behavior caused by hunger or by a shortfall of a particular nutrient.
 Fiber prevents blood-sugar levels from spiking and plummeting, which can increase inattention in people with ADD.

-Brain-Boosting ADHD Supplements and Vitamins
+Dopamine-Boosting ADHD Supplements and Vitamins

 Multivitamins/Multiminerals for ADHD